DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.10.3 Risk response
   - **Risk response**: the formulation of a plan for each identified risk; for a given risk, you have a choice for a possible risk response:
-    - **Risk Mitigation**: reducing risk, or risk mitigation, is the implementation of safeguards, security controls, and countermeasures to reduce and/or eliminate vulnerabilities or block threats
+    - **Risk Mitigation**: reducing risk, or risk mitigation, is the implementation of safeguards, security controls, and countermeasures to reduce and/or eliminate vulnerabilities or block threats.
+Risk mitigation strategies attempt to lower the probability and/or impact of a risk occurring.
+Intrusion prevention systems attempt to reduce the probability of a successful attack and are, therefore, examples of risk mitigation.
     - **Risk Assignment**: assigning or transferring risk is the placement of the responsibility of loss due to a risk onto another entity or organization; AKA assignment of risk and transference of risk. ❄️Insurance is a form of risk assignment or transference
     - **Risk Deterrence**: deterrence is the process of implementing deterrents for would-be violators of security and policy
       - the goal is to convince a threat agent not to attack;
       - e.g. implementing auditing, security cameras, and warning banners; using security guards
-    - **Risk Avoidance**: determining that the impact or likelihood of a specific risk is too greate to be offset by potential benefits, and not performing a particular business function due to that determiniation; the process of selecting alternate options or activities that have less associated risk than the default, common, expedient, or cheap option
+    - **Risk Avoidance**: Risk avoidance alters business activities to make a risk irrelevant. determining that the impact or likelihood of a specific risk is too greate to be offset by potential benefits, and not performing a particular business function due to that determiniation; the process of selecting alternate options or activities that have less associated risk than the default, common, expedient, or cheap option
     - **Risk Acceptance**: the result after a cost/benefit analysis determines that countermeasure costs would outweigh the possible cost of loss due to a risk
       - also means that management has agreed to accept the consequences/loss if the risk is realized
       - For acceptable risks, the documentation should include a rationale for that decision and a list of potential future events that might warrant a reconsideration of that determination.
 The documentation would not include controls used to mitigate acceptable risks, since acceptable risks do not require mitigation.